gedija85/ETS-0581-15/README.md

             19. isalnum() string method
 The isalnum() method checks if all characters in a string are alphanumeric (letters A-Z, a-z, or digits 0-9).
 It returns True if the string consists only of letters and/or numbers and False if it contains spaces, symbols, or special characters.
 This method is useful for validating usernames, passwords, and other text-based inputs where only letters and numbers are allowed.

+            20. isspace() string method
+The isspace() method checks if all characters in a string are whitespace characters (spaces, tabs, or newlines).
+It returns True if the string consists only of whitespace and False if it contains any non-whitespace characters.
+This method is useful for detecting empty or space-filled inputs.

+            21. format() string method
+The format() method is used to insert values into a string using placeholders {}.
+It allows flexible formatting by specifying positions, named arguments, or formatting options.
+This method is useful for dynamic string generation and compatibility with older Python versions.

+            22. f-string string method
+An f-string (formatted string literal) is a modern and efficient way to embed expressions inside strings using curly braces {}.
+It is prefixed with f or F before the quotation marks.
+This method is useful for improving readability, performance, and simplifying string formatting in Python 3.6 and later.